Skip to main content

 Key Metrics: Getting started with Key Metrics and KPIs

-Once you have an understanding of KPIs and Key Metrics, it is time to actually define them for your website(s).
-This article will help you define KPIs and Key Metrics for your website.
-Also, check out the Key Metrics Course.
-You will need:
+After you understand KPIs and Key Metrics, define them for your website.
+This article explains how to define KPIs and Key Metrics for your website.
+You can also review the Key Metrics Course.

-• A piece of paper and a pen (or an Excel spreadsheet).
+• An Excel spreadsheet (or a piece of paper and a pen)

 Watch a short video on defining Key Metrics and KPIs, and follow the steps below to get started.